pouyapd/pouyapd/README.md

-# Hi, I'm Pouya 👋
+I enjoy using AI and data to solve real problems.
-- I'm a data-driven AI enthusiast with a business mindset, currently exploring the intersection of machine learning and decision intelligence.
+I'm currently a Master's student in **Artificial Intelligence** at the **University of Genoa**, focusing on **machine learning, explainable AI, and data analytics**.

-🎓 Master's student in Artificial Intelligence at the University of Genoa
+I like turning complex data into clear insights through code and visualization.

-📊 Passionate about Data Analytics, Machine Learning, and Business Intelligence
+💻 **Skills:** Python (pandas, SQLAlchemy, matplotlib), SQL (MySQL), Power BI
-💻 Skilled in **Python (pandas, SQLAlchemy, matplotlib)**, **SQL (MySQL)**, and **Power BI**
+📊 **Interests:** Data Analytics, Machine Learning, Business Intelligence
 📂 Check out my projects [here](https://github.com/pouyapd)
 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/pouya-pourmand-021654325)
 📧 Reach out for collaboration or feedback!

 ---